girobusan/latid-browser/README.md

 Install
 -------

-Download release for your platform (soon!).
-Tested on Mac and GNU/Linux.
+Download release for your platform.
+Tested on Mac, Windows and GNU/Linux.

 Usage
 -----

-Just run the app, select your site folder and you're in.
+Just run the app, select your site folder and than follow the Latid instructions.